 OPC leads this working group comprised of senior-level staff from California state agencies with ocean and coastal resource management responsibilities.
 CO-CAT’s task is to ensure the state’s ability to adapt to climate change impacts on ocean and coastal resources while supporting implementation of global warming emission reduction programs.
 The CO-CAT is a forum for state agencies to share information and coordinate on actions.

-Update July 2023: OPC is collaborating with Ocean Science Trust and a scientific task force to update the California Sea-Level Rise Guidance.
+Update January 2024: OPC is collaborating with Ocean Science Trust and a scientific task force to update the California Sea Level Rise Guidance.
 The updated guidance will expand upon the 2018 update.
-OPC will deliver an updated statewide guidance that includes: (1) an updated scientific understanding of statewide sea-level rise and related coastal impacts (e.g. flooding); and (2) practical and pragmatic approaches for state agencies, local governments, and communities to use this new science across their respective planning efforts.
+OPC will deliver an updated statewide guidance that includes: (1) an updated scientific understanding of statewide sea level rise and related coastal impacts (e.g. flooding); and (2) practical and pragmatic approaches for state agencies, local governments, and communities to use this new science across their respective planning efforts.
 This update aims to incorporate the most current scientific knowledge and improved planning and decision-making guidance to support preparedness for rising sea levels.
-Read the California Sea-level Rise Guidance update factsheet.
+The 2024 update has been released for public comment.